remobile/react-native-cordova/README.md

 * Look for Header Search Paths and make sure it contains $(SRCROOT)/../../../react-native/React as recursive.

 * In your project, Look for Header Search Paths and make sure it contains $(SRCROOT)/../../react-native-cordova/ios/RCTCordova.
-* then you can #import "CDVCommandDelegateImpl.h"
+* then you can #import "CDVPlugin.h"

 ### Installation (Android)
 * In Main project `build.gradle`